takagi/lake/README.md

 ## Command line interface

-Clake can be also used via command line interface.
-Specifying a number of targets is allowd here.
+Clake can be also used via command line interface, Clakefile in the current directory loaded.
+If no targets are specified, "default" is used for the default task name to be executed.

 **SYNOPSIS**